Sex Discrimination Attorneys

 Our firm can help you fight to get justice.
 We know where to look for evidence that you experienced sex discrimination.
 We carefully review all relevant company documents, such as policy manuals, pay stubs, timesheets, memos and emails.
 We identify and interview co-workers and managers.

-We build strong cases and demand compensation from your employer.
+Our sex discrimination lawyers build strong cases and demand compensation from your employer.
 This compensation may include back wages, lost future wages, liquidated damages (double damage) and attorney’s fees.
 Many times, we can negotiate a settlement with your employer that meets your needs.

 You do not have to tolerate sex discrimination at the workplace.
 Learn more about how we can help.
 Contact us for a consultation with a member of our legal team.
 Our offices are located in Cincinnati and Dayton.